GospelSounders/adventhymnals/content/03.church-hymnal/03.101-200/05.141-150/10.How-Sweet-the-Name!/docs.md

 ---
+title: |
-title: 150.
-How Sweet the Name!
+    150. How Sweet the Name! - Church Hymnal 1941
 metadata:
-    description:
+    description: |
+        Church Hymnal 1941 150.
+How Sweet the Name!.
+How sweet the name of Jesus sounds In a believer�s ear!
+It soothes his sorrows, heals his wounds, And drives away his fear.
+    keywords:  |
-    keywords: Church Hymnal, How Sweet the Name!, How sweet the name of Jesus sounds,
+        Church Hymnal 1941, adventhymnals, advent hymnals, How Sweet the Name!, How sweet the name of Jesus sounds.
     author: Brian Onang'o
 ---

+#### Advent Hymnals
 ## 150. HOW SWEET THE NAME!
+####  Church Hymnal 1941,

 ```txt

 1.
 How sweet the name of Jesus sounds
 In a believer�s ear!